02: GPS

 • How much is the map reduced from the real world?

-• Commonly expressed on the map as scale bar and representative fraction.
+• Commonly expressed on the map as a scale bar and representative fraction.

 Scale bar